goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 44. How React-Redux Works?

 - We are going to create two new components (Provider, Connect) using react-redux.
 - create Store that contains all the reducers and pass it as prop in Provider components.(Provider component is going to be rendered at the top of application hierarchy even above the App component.
-So technically we are going to show the app inside of Provider component).
+So technically we are going to show the App inside of Provider component).
 - Then Provider component is going to have eternal reference to the Store.
 (Provider is literally providing information to all of the different components inside of the application.)
-- After that we are going to find every component inside of the application that needs to somehow access the data that is stored inside of the Store (SongList component).
+- After that we are going to find every component inside of the application that needs to somehow access the data that is stored inside of the Store (like SongList component).
 - Therfore we are going to create Connect component right above(in the hierarchy) the SongList component.
 So SongList component is going to be wrapped with Connect component.
 - Connect component is very special.
 Because it communicates with the Provider component not through props but a completely different system called context system.
 - (context system allows any parent component to communicate directly with any child component even if there are other components in between them.)